-- Use the Erase function of the Web Configuration Manager. - Use the Reset button on the rear panel of the router.
+- Use the Erase function of the Web Configuration Manager. - Press the reset button on the bottom of the router.
 Use this method for cases when the administration password or IP address is not known.

-Using the Reset Button
+Using the Reset Button to Reset the Router

-To restore the factory default configuration settings without knowing the administration password or IP address, you must use the Default Reset button on the rear panel of the router.
+To restore the factory default configuration settings without knowing the administration password or IP address, you must press the reset button on the bottom of the router following the steps below.

-1. Press and hold the Reset button until the Power LED blinks red (about 6 seconds).

-2. Release the Default Reset button and wait for the router to reboot.
+- 1. Press and hold the reset button until the Power LED blinks red (about 6 seconds). - 2.
+Release the reset button and wait for the router to reboot.
 The Power LED will blink red three times and then will turn green when the default configuration settings have been restored.